CarbonPackages/Carbon.Pipeline/Readme.md

 ### Manual install

 If you want to make some significant adjustments to the build stack, you can also [download the code as zip file][main.zip] and put it in the folder `Build/Carbon.Pipeline`.
 Go to `Carbon.Pipeline/Installer/Distribution/Defaults` and copy the files to your root folder (Don't forget the hidden files, starting with a dot).
-After this is done, run the command `yarn install` to install the required packages, defined in `package.json`.
+After this is done, run the command `install` to install the required packages, defined in `package.json`.
 Feel free to modify and change dependencies before installing 👍

 ## Add files to the build stack